Oral health is incredibly important for our pets, yet many of our cats and dogs develop dental issues by the time they’re only three years old.

 A hand scaler may be used to remove small amounts of plaque and tartar in less accessible areas.
 Your pet’s teeth will sometimes be machine polished to create a smooth surface that’s as resistant to plaque as possible.
 For more serious cases, your pet may need X-rays or extractions.

 What's the difference between dental scrapes and de-scaling?

 You may see dental scrapes advertised for pets, but how are these different from a de-scale?

-The Royal College of Veterinary Surgeons notes that anaesthesia-free procedures aren’t in the best interests of your pet, and should be avoided.
+The Royal College of Veterinary Surgeons notes that anesthesia-free procedures aren’t in the best interests of your pet, and should be avoided.

-Our Registered Veterinary Nurse Sarah James tells us that anaesthesia-free dental procedures like scrapes are not a good idea because they “will only ever improve the appearance of the tooth above the gum line – they will not be able to treat or clean anything below the gum line as this is only possible under general anaesthesia.
-This means your pet could have clean teeth on the surface, but will still be suffering from periodontal disease”.
+Our Registered Veterinary Nurse Sarah James tells us that anesthesia-free dental procedures like scrapes are not a good idea because they “will only ever improve the appearance of the tooth above the gum line; they will not be able to treat or clean anything below the gum line as this is only possible under general anesthesia.
+This means your pet could have clean teeth on the surface but will still be suffering from periodontal disease”.

-Are there any health risks from dental cleans?
+Are there any health risks from dental cleanings?

-Dental cleans should be carried out under general anaesthetic and your vet will carefully assess your pet before the procedure.
+Dental cleanings should be carried out under general anesthesia, and your vet will carefully assess your pet before the procedure.

 “Getting your dogs used to gentle tooth brushing from a young age can massively help avoid this," she adds.

 See our list of some of the best pet dental health products.